Madison-Bunting/INDE-577/unsupervised learning/1 - means clustering/README.md

 2. Select k random points from the data as centroids.
 Calculate the Eucledean Distance from each feature vector to each centroid.
 ![image](https://user-images.githubusercontent.com/89811204/132998845-37a6f436-47b4-4337-a030-72bd9212d59f.png)

-4. We next update the centroids in clusters
+4. Update the centroid for each cluster.
-5. Report previous steps 3-4 until convergence is reached (no change in the centroids)
+5. Report previous steps 3-4 until the centroides converge (no change in cetnroids) or the algorithm reaches the maximum number of iterations.